lifegadget/wait-in-parallel/README.md

 This is an attempt at that.

 Maybe you think you don't need this help.
 Maybe you don't.
-But let's be honest, the `async/await` semantics are great when we're doing one thing after another ... not quite as good we're doing things in parallel one after another.
+But let's be honest, the `async/await` semantics are great when we're doing one thing after another ... not quite as good we're doing things in parallel.
 Yes you can do:

 ```js
 await Promise.all([thing1, thing2, thing3]);
 await Promise.all([anotherThing1, anotherThing2]);
 ```

-What about the looping trap too?
-What trap?
-When you are looping around anything and one of the steps within the loop is _asynchronous_:
+What about the looping trap?
+Eh, what trap?
+I gave it a name to make it sound more formal and scary.
+Basically what I mean is when you are looping around anything and one of the steps within the loop is _asynchronous_:

 ```js
 things.maps(async thing => await process(thing));